 HMRC to change year-end PAYE scheme

-HMRC is to change its Pay As You Earn (PAYE) system to detect owed deductions on a monthly basis from 2012, in a bid to make the system easier for employers.
+HMRC is to change its Pay As You Earn (PAYE) system to detect owed deductions on a monthly basis, rather than yearly, in a bid to make the system easier for employers.

 Using Real Time Information (RTI), tax and deductions will be transmitted to HMRC each time an employee is paid, meaning employers will no long be required to provide information using forms P35 and P14 after the year end or to send p45/46 when employees start or leave employment.